 Environmental Matters NCR's facilities and operations are subject to a wide range of environmental protection laws, and NCR has investigatory and remedial activities underway at a number of facilities that it currently owns or operates, or formerly owned or operated, to comply, or to determine compliance, with such laws.
 Also, NCR has been identified, either by a government agency or by a private party seeking contribution to site clean-up costs, as a potentially responsible party ("PRP") at a number of sites pursuant to various state and federal laws, including the Federal Water Pollution Control Act, the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA") and comparable state statutes.
-Other than the Fox River matter, the Kalamazoo River matter and the Ebina matter discussed below, we currently do not anticipate material expenses and liabilities from these environmental matters.
+Other than the Kalamazoo River matter and the Ebina matter discussed below, we currently do not anticipate material expenses and liabilities from these environmental matters.

-Fox River NCR is one of eight entities that were formally notified by governmental and other entities, such as local Native American tribes, that they are PRPs for environmental claims (under CERCLA and other statutes) arising out of the presence of polychlorinated biphenyls ("PCBs") in sediments in the lower Fox River and in the Bay of Green Bay in Wisconsin.
-Such notice was provided on September 30, 2003.
+Fox River On September 30, 2003, NCR was one of eight entities that were formally notified by governmental and other entities, such as local Native American tribes, that they were PRPs for environmental claims (under CERCLA and other statutes) arising out of the presence of polychlorinated biphenyls ("PCBs") in sediments in the lower Fox River and in the Bay of Green Bay in Wisconsin.
 The other Fox River PRPs that received notices include Appleton Papers Inc. ("API"; now known as Appvion, Inc.), P.H.
 Glatfelter Company ("Glatfelter"), Georgia-Pacific Consumer Products LP ("GP", successor to Fort James Operating Company), and others.
 NCR was identified as a PRP because of alleged PCB discharges from two carbonless copy paper manufacturing facilities it previously owned, which were located along the Fox River.
 NCR sold its facilities in 1978 to API.
-The parties have also contended that NCR is responsible for PCB discharges from paper mills owned by other companies because NCR carbonless copy paper "broke" was allegedly purchased by those other mills as a raw material.
+The parties also contended that NCR was responsible for PCB discharges from paper mills owned by other companies because NCR carbonless copy paper "broke" was allegedly purchased by those other mills as a raw material.
+In 2017, the Company entered into a Consent Decree with the federal and state governments for the clean-up of the Fox River, which was approved on August 22, 2017 by the federal district court in Wisconsin presiding over this matter.
+The Consent Decree resolved the Company's disputes with the enforcement agencies as well as the other PRPs.